Prosecutors want ex-Rep. Chris Collins to serve nearly 5 years in prison for insider trading case

 "This surely was not lost on him, but it did not cause him to hesitate in making the choice to commit multiple crimes while holding one of the most visible and prestigious jobs in the United States," the filing said.
 "It is critically important that the sentence imposed on Congressman Collins drive home the message that status does not constitute a basis for leniency."

-Prosecutors said that Collins has a a net worth of $13.8 million, ans has nearly $7 million owed to him.
-HIs personal assets include "a baseball and coin collection each of which is worth $1 million."
+Prosecutors said that Collins has a net worth of $13.8 million and has nearly $7 million owed to him.
+His personal assets include "a baseball and coin collection each of which is worth $1 million."

 Prosecutors noted those assets before arguing that Collins "could have ameliorated any concern that Cameron would have lost money in Innate simply by gifting Cameron money."

-"His choice to commit to fraud, as if two options were morally equivaletn, bespeaks a total disregard for the rules that are intended to govern everyone's actions," the filing said.
+"His choice to commit fraud, as if two options were morally equivalent, bespeaks a total disregard for the rules that are intended to govern everyone's actions," the filing said.
 "His subsequent lies to the FBI indicate the same disregard."

 A lawyer for Collins did not immediately respond to a request for comment by CNBC.

-Collins' lawyers, their own own sentencing memorandum last week, urged the judge to give the fallen congressman a sentence of mere probation.
+Collins' lawyers, in their own sentencing memorandum last week, urged the judge to give the fallen congressman a sentence of mere probation.

-As part of their recommendation, Collins' lawyers submitted a slew of letters lauding Collins, inluding ones from more than a dozen present and past Republican members of Congress.
+As part of their recommendation, Collins' lawyers submitted a slew of letters lauding Collins, including ones from more than a dozen present and past Republican members of Congress.

 Former House Speaker John Boehner, in one of those letters, called Collins "a good man."